jqno/gnome-happy-appy-hotkey/README.md

 - Optionally restrict hotkeys to current workspace
 - Supports Wayland

+# Troubleshooting

+If this extension behaves erratically (for instance, it takes half a second for a window to be activated, or the 'unbound cycle' feature doesn't activate an app when an app without a hotkey is clearly running), make sure the desktop files you're running have the `StartupWMClass` property defined.
+If you're using an AppImage and you created the desktop file manually, this is likely to be the cause.

 # Exporting and importing

 Sometimes you want to share hotkeys between different machines, or to save them when you need to do a re-install.
 You can use `dconf` for this.
 It's already installed on your system.